Mylo-Softworks/PacketLib/readme.md

 ﻿# PacketLib
-A library for high level packet-based TCP/UDP networking in .net.
+A protocol-agnostic library for high level packet-based networking in .net.

+## Protocol agnostic?
+Protocols are defined as a class which implements `TransmitterBase`.
+The `TransmitterBase` class has functions for reading and writing the protocol.
+Including connecting and hosting.

 ## High level?
 PacketLib is high level as it allows developers to easily write and register new packets and start a server.